“Kathleen, I’m Here To Find Out If All These Promises You Make Are For Real…”

-“Kathleen, I have to tell you the truth,” began the Retire Overseas Conference attendee who pulled me aside in the hotel hallway yesterday morning…
+“Kathleen, I have to tell you the truth,” began the Retire Overseas Conference attendee who pulled me aside in the hotel hallway this morning…

 “I came here to find out if you’re for real.

 “I’ve been reading your emails and spending time on your website for months.
 I’ve bought several of your products.
 And it all seemed great.
 Too great, maybe.
 Maybe too good to be true, you know?